Why we’re here

 Who we are

-This blog has been set up by a group of past and present students of Sogyal Rinpoche.
+This blog has been set up by a group of ex-Rigpa students.
 Moonfire is not one person, but many voices.
 We do not use our own names because some malign us for supporting those who spoke out about the abuse.
-Tahlia Newland is the editor and driving force that keeps the blog going.
+Tahlia Newland is the editor.

 The opinons expressed on this blog and in the comments do not necessarily reflect the opinions of those who set up or administer the blog, therefore liability for opinons expressed falls on the person who expressed their opinion.